 Costco water softeners are manufactured by EcoWater Systems.

-A pioneering scientist named Lynn G. Lindsay Sr. founded EcoWater Systems in the 1920s.
-The company website claims the scientist held the patent for the invention of automatic water softeners.
-While that doesn’t seem true, Lynn G. Lindsay Sr. still holds a patent for inventing the water softener control mechanism and revolutionizing the industry.
+EcoWater Systems was founded in the 1920s by a pioneering scientist named Lynn G. Lindsay Sr. While the company website claims the scientist held the patent for the invention of automatic water softeners, that doesn’t seem to be true.
+However, Lynn G. Lindsay Sr. still holds a patent for inventing the water softener control mechanism and revolutionizing the industry.

 The pioneering advances of the brand go beyond the control mechanism for water softeners.
-In the 1950s, EcoWater Systems automatized the regeneration process, which significantly lowers the maintenance requirements of water softeners to a great extent.
+In the 1950s, EcoWater Systems automatized the regeneration process, significantly lowering water softeners' maintenance requirements.

 In addition, they found a way to place both the resin and brine tank of a water softener in the same container.
-Before that, a water softener had a mandatory two-tank setup.
-Thanks to EcoWater, these bulky devices became more space-friendly.
+Before that, all water softeners had two tanks and were pretty bulky.
+Thanks to EcoWater, they became much more compact.

 Last but not least, the company was among the first to employ electro-mechanical timers (in the 1970s) and wireless digital system heads (in the early 2000s) to keep track of the regeneration process.